itsmycargo/product-challenges/challenges/backend_engineer.md

 Write necessary bits to be able to

-* Package your solkutioj as Docker container
+* Package your solution as Docker container
 * Deploy it to Kubernetes Cluster

 For the Kubernetes cluster, you can use anything that you already have access